Road signs in the United Kingdom: World War II

-As part of its anti-invasion preparations during World War II, the British government instructed all navigational signposts and railway station signs to be removed, so as not to aid potential enemy ground movements.
-After the war ended, larger motoring associations embarked upon a programme to erect temporary road signs.
-These temporary signs, which were not required to conform to the standardisation laid down by the government, usually displayed the motoring association’s logo and colour-scheme.
+As part of its anti-invasion preparations during World War II, the British government instructed all navigational signposts and railway station signs to be removed, in order to hinder any potential enemy ground movements.
+Some of the removed cast-iron signs were subsequently melted down for the war effort, while others were damaged or deteriorated during the conflict.

+Post-war austerity left many local authorities unable to immediately replace the missing signs, prompting larger motoring associations to embark upon a programme to erect temporary road signs.
+These temporary signs were not required to conform to the standardisation laid down by the government and usually displayed the motoring association's logo and colour-scheme.